Rpc

 andGetMetaValue

-AimRT defines some special Keys in the rpc_context_base.h file.
-When using these special Keys, certain rules should be followed.
-These special Keys include:
+AimRT defines some special keys in rpc_context_base.h.
+When business code uses these special keys, certain rules must be followed.
+These special keys include:

-AIMRT_RPC_CONTEXT_KEY_TO_ADDR: Used to set the peer address for RPC.
-The peer address should follow the standard URL format:
+AIMRT_RPC_CONTEXT_KEY_TO_ADDR: used to set the peer address of the RPC; the peer address must follow the standard URL format:

 {{protocol}}://{{path}}